Book a Comedian for Your Corporate Event Part 4: Final Tips

 Other times I get told, “All bets are off.
 These are adults, and they’re here to laugh.”

-Either show delivered to the wrong audience is going to give you a disaster.
+Either show delivered to the wrong audience is going to be a disaster.
 Your rough-and-tumble auto mechanics aren’t going to want something that’s squeaky clean.
 Likewise, a business with a religious background doesn’t want to hear four-letter words.

 Finally for this segment: attire.